 How interviews might be organised

 - Screening with recruiter or HR – 30-45 mins: a hygiene run through your CV looking for inconsistencies and holes, and a light cross check on your skills and experience.
 The HR lead often acts as a ‘what sort of person is this’ cultural check for the hiring manager, so don’t treat this as a formality.
+If you’ve networked directly into a meeting with the hiring manager, you might skip this, or do it later in the process.

 - Meeting with the hiring manager – 30-60 mins: a deeper dive into your CV, your core competencies and some behavioural questions to assess your process and problem solving skills.
 This is where you meet your future manager, but it’s often a relatively light screen compared to what comes later.
 This is the surface check the manager does on the person behind the CV.